andreif/andreif.github.io/_posts/2024-04/2024-04-05-dlq-dump-with-bun.md

 but oh well.

-We can log all messages with a simple loop:
+Now we can log all messages with a simple loop:

 ```typescript
 for await (let path of $`ls messages/*.json`.lines()) {